 A big health-related concern is allergic reactions.
 Genes taken from allergenic foods like nuts could be dangerous to people with food allergies.
 There is also concern that GM foods could lead to antibiotic resistance in humans.
 As populations continue to grow, we may have no choice but to turn to controversial methods of food production.

-Considering the various challenges to future food production, such as decreased water supply to farmers, increasing desertification, reaching the limit in the availability of arable land and increased meat consumption, there is growing concern that we may be getting closer to experiencing the dire predictions of Malthus and Ehrlich.
-It is easy to take comfort in the fact that doomsayers have proved to be wrong in the past.
+Considering the various challenges to future food production, such as decreased water supplies to farmers, increasing desertification, reaching the limit in the availability of arable land, and increased meat consumption, there is growing concern that we may be getting closer to experiencing the dire predictions of Malthus and Ehrlich.
+It's easy to take comfort in the fact that doomsayers have proved to be wrong in the past.
 However, as every mutual fund prospectus will tell you, past performance is not an indication of future performance.

-It is always possible that science and technology will continue to save the day.
+It's possible science and technology will continue to save the day.
 More investments have to be made to ensure this.
-But to prevent Malthus' terrible predictions from becoming a reality, more has to be done to reduce population growth now.
+To prevent Malthus' terrible predictions from becoming a reality, more can be done to reduce population growth.
 Almost half of all pregnancies are unplanned.
 Many women around the world desperately want to reduce the size of their families.
 Doing much more to help them could go a long way in preventing a future food catastrophe.

 1. Arithmetic sequences go from one number to the next by adding or subtracting the same number.
 For example, 2, 4, 6, 8 is an arithmetical sequence using addition by 2.
 Geometrical sequences go from one number to the next by multiplying or dividing the same number.
 For example, 1, 2, 4, 8, 16 is a geometric sequence using multiplication by 2.
 Geometric sequences increase or decrease far more rapidly than arithmetical sequences.

 2. High-Level Task Force on the Global Food Crisis (PDF Document)